CharlinZheng/CharlinZheng.github.io/content/authors/admin/_index.md

   - Researchers
 ---

-Jialin Zheng is a Postdoctoral Researcher at Purdue University and received his Ph.D. in Electrical Engineering from Tsinghua University.
-His research lies at the intersection of edge computing, machine learning, power electronics, and energy systems, with interests in real-time digital twins, time-series modeling, and model predictive control.
+Jialin Zheng is a Research Scientist at Princeton University and was previously a Postdoctoral Research Associate at Purdue University.
+He received his Ph.D. in Electrical Engineering from Tsinghua University.

-He develops provably correct and physically realizable theory, algorithms, and toolchains to drive the digitalization and intelligence of next-generation energy systems, improving performance, reliability, and resilience across wide-bandgap devices, high-frequency power converters, and converter-dominated grids.
+His research focuses on AI-driven design and control of intelligent circuits and complex networked systems, spanning applications from integrated microwave communication to megawatt-scale power conversion and transfer.
+He develops advanced digital methodologies to enable scalable, high-performance circuit and integrated  infrastructures across both information and power domains.